fnaumenko/isChIP/README.md

 ```-n|--cells <long>```<br>
 The number of “cells”.
 Each “cell” corresponds to one passage through the reference chromosome (dual for the numeric ones).<br>
 It is NOT the equivalent of number of cells in the real experiment.
 In the real experiment the overall loss can be reached to 99%.
 By default value of ```--fg-level``` option the model does not lose any related fragment.<br>
 The total program’s output heavy depends on correlation between established fragment size and parameters of fragment distribution and size selection.
-In general, by default distribution the number of 3-10 provides the output read mean density comparable with the actual “inputs”, and the number of 100-500 leads to data comparable with the actual tests in term of density.
+In general, by default distribution the number of 3-10 provides the output read mean density comparable with the actual “inputs”, and the number of 100-500 leads to data comparable with the actual tests in term of density.<br>
 Default: 1

 ```-c|--chr <chars>```<br>